axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Filters panel**

-By clicking on the ``Filter`` button, you can configure the complex filter for your widget and get a preview of it by clicking on the ``Apply`` button.
+By clicking on the :guilabel:`Filter` button, you can configure the complex filter for your widget and get a preview of it by clicking on the :guilabel:`Apply` button.
 Please refer to :ref:`Complex Filter <complex-filter>` for more details.

 |task-list-widget-configuration|

 **Column Management**

-By clicking on the ``Manage Columns`` button at the top right of the configuration panel.
+By clicking on the :guilabel:`Manage Columns` button at the top right of the configuration panel.
 You get the following dialog:

 |task-list-widget-table-configuration|